kael558/TDotFrontEnd/README.md

 - Finds the last suggested products within the chat_messages
 - If any products are selected within that, then filter it down to those products, otherwise set selected_products to all of the latest suggested products.

+### session_id
+Retrieve from cookie storage or generate a random string (upto 32 chars - not finalized) and pass it in the request

 ### Request Example:
 ```
 {